 - Teams that have forfeit a game may not advance beyond the preliminary rounds without the approval of the league committee.

 Game Time - A league match will consist of a 40 minute game with a running clock, consisting of two 20 minute halves with a 3 minute halftime

-Goalkeepers and Goal Clearance - A goal clearance must be thrown (and not kicked) and the goalkeeper cannot touch the ball again until it has crossed midfield or a member of the opposing team has touched the ball.
+Goalkeepers and Goal Clearance - A goal clearance must be thrown (and not kicked) and the goalkeeper cannot touch the ball again until he or she has crossed midfield or a member of the opposing team has touched the ball.